Cagayan: Languages

-Endangered languages

 There are two endangered indigenous languages in Cagayan.
 These are the Dupaninan Agta language (with fewer than 1400 remaining speakers) and the Central Cagayan Agta language (with fewer than 799 remaining speakers); both of these are listed as Vulnerable according to the UNESCO Atlas of the World's Endangered Languages.
 All remaining speakers of the languages are among the community's elders.
 Without a municipality-wide teaching mechanism of the two endangered languages for the youth where the languages are present, the languages may be extinct within 3-5 decades, making them languages in grave peril unless a teaching-mechanism is established by either the government or an educational institution in the municipalities of Gattaran and Baggao.

 Economy

 Agricultural products are rice, corn, peanut, beans, and fruits.
 Livestock products include cattle, hogs, carabaos, and poultry.
 Fishing various species of fish from the coastal towns is also undertaken.
 Woodcraft furniture made of hardwood, rattan, bamboo, and other indigenous materials are also available in the province.

 The Northern Cagayan International Airport, in Lal-lo, was built to support the Cagayan Special Economic Zone in northern Cagayan, which also serves seaborne traffic through Port Irene.
 The airport project involved the construction of a 2,200-meter runway, with a width of 45 meters, following the standards of the International Civil Aviation Organization.
 Completed in October 2014, the international airport can accommodate large aircraft such as the Airbus A319-100 and Boeing regional jets of comparable size.